Events

 Tech for Change

-GenTech presented a panel discussion titled "Tech for Change" as part of the EconFest 2023, organized by the Pakistan Institute of Development Economics (PIDE).
+GenTech presented a panel discussion titled "Tech for Change" as part of the EconFest Lahore 2023, organized by the Pakistan Institute of Development Economics (PIDE).
 This talk featured leaders from financial institutions and researchers to explore the existing realities of access to digital technology, financial inclusion, and mobile wallets for women in Pakistan.
 This discussion included Kashf's contribution to financial inclusion, Telenor Microfinance Bank's initiatives to inculcate a gendered lens to their services and overarching themes relevant to barriers in accessing and using technology for social and economic empowerment.
 Our panelists also raised the need for contextual technology design and improvements in the regulations and procedures related to financial sector to improve financial inclusion of women in the context of Pakistan.

 Talk on Designing Technologies for Social and Economic Empowerment